-The Personal Social Services Adult Social Care Survey asks service users aged 18 and over who are receiving long-term support from social services about their experiences, to understand the impact of services, enable service user choice and inform service development.
-The survey asks service users whether care and support services help them in feeling safe.
+The Personal Social Services Adult Social Care Survey asks adults who are receiving long-term support from social services about their experiences.
+It is designed to help the adult social care sector understand more about the impact of services, to enable service user choice and inform service development.
+The survey asks people whether care and support services help them feel safe.

-The Personal Social Services Adult Social Care Survey (ASCS) asks service users if care and support services help them in feeling safe.
-Between 2014-15 and 2017-18, the proportion of services users who responded 'Yes' they do help them in feeling safe increased slightly from 84.5% to 86.3%.
-Data prior to 2014-15 has not been shown since changes to the weighting methodology and eligible population for the ASCS resulted in a break in the time series, so the data is not directly comparable to previous years.
+The Personal Social Services Adult Social Care Survey (ASCS) asks service users if care and support services help them feel safe.
+Between 2014-15 and 2019-20, the proportion of service users who responded “Yes” they do help them feel safe increased slightly from 85% to 87%.

 About this data

-This indicator uses data from the Personal Social Services Adult Social Care Survey (ASCS) – an annual survey for England that took place for the eighth time in 2017-18.
-The survey covers all service users aged 18 and over who are receiving long-term support services funded or managed by social services following a full assessment of need.
+This indicator uses data from the Personal Social Services Adult Social Care Survey (ASCS) – an annual survey for England that took place for the eleventh time in 2020-21.
+The survey covers all service users aged 18 and over who are receiving, at the point that data is extracted, long-term support services funded or managed by social services following a full assessment of need.